Kyancutta, South Australia: History

 The town was established in 1917 to support the surrounding agricultural lands.
 The name is thought to be derived from the Aboriginal kanjakatari; kanja – "stone" and katari – "surface water", implying water in rocks.
-Another possible origin is that the name was taken from a nearby hill "Kutta kutta" which was the local Aboriginal name for the night hawk.
+Another possible origin is that the name was taken from a nearby hill "Kutta kutta", which was the local Aboriginal name for the night hawk.

-An airport was built not long after establishment, and flights between Adelaide and Perth stopped there regularly.
-This added another facet to the town's economy, and caused the town to fall into a steady decline after its closure in 1935.

 A school was built in the town in 1920, remaining active for 25 years before closing in 1945.

+English-born scientist and museum curator Robert Bedford (born Robert Arthur Buddicom; 1874–1951) constructed an aerodrome at Kyancutta and established the short-lived Eyre Peninsula Airways in 1929, and flights between Adelaide and Perth stopped there regularly.
+This added another facet to the town's economy, and the town fell into a steady decline after its closure in 1935.
+In his later life, he became obsessed with trying to reconstruct the airport.

-An official weather station, established at Kyancutta in 1928, became Australia's first fully automated station with a three hourly programme of weather observation which is still ongoing under the care of the Australian Bureau of Meteorology.
+Also due to Bedford's efforts, after he had been sending accurate weather reports on the area to Adelaide, an official weather station was established at Kyancutta in 1928.
+It became Australia's first fully-automated station with a three-hourly programme of weather observation, which is still ongoing under the care of the Australian Bureau of Meteorology.